 When does the Pine Cone Foundation (PCF) accept applications?

-Applications will be accepted from February 15 to April 1, 2019.
+Applications will be accepted annually from February 15th to April 1st.

 When will the recipients and non-recipients be notified?

 Finalists will be notified via email by May 1st and a 30 minute Skype interview time will be set up.
 PCF will contact the chosen recipients of the scholarships by mid-May.
 The names of the recipients will be posted on PCF’s website in June.
 Each awardee will be notified via email with instructions and requirements that must be met by late August.

 Due to the volume of applications, non-finalists will not be personally notified.